Contents

 My S’ Mores Dip Recipe!

 Before you say anything, we realize that this recipe is neither healthy or nutritious in any way.
 But it does have its benefits!
 Trust me!
-And just look at it, seriously.
+And just look at it.
 Is that not the most beautiful sight you’ve ever seen??
+Simple S’mores dip is not something that you should skip!

 A Perfect S’ More Casserole from the Oven